Lego Star Wars: Development

 The designers explained the Death Star (set number: 75316) is a great example of how they decide which sets to produce.
-Frederiksen explained, "If it's something that's exposed in more places, then there's a high chance that it's popular," and continued, "We did the same thing when creating stuff from Star Trek.
+Frederiksen explained, "If it's something that's exposed in more places, then there's a high chance that it's popular," and continued, "We did the same thing when creating stuff from The Clone Wars.
 We always thought the best set was [vehicles] that were both from the prequel movies, but also in The Clone Wars, [because] then we make more people happy."

 The designers explained the design process of a minifigures and how they feel responsible for their accuracy.
 Lego Star Wars designer Madison O'Neil explained, "Part of that is just trying to fit these details in.
 The leg print, the arm print, wherever we can that's a new thing that we're starting to be able to do a little bit more of which is great to have the capacity to do that.
 We work within these frames that we have within the company that everyone has, and we just try to do the absolute best we can."